Multi-modal 3D Pose and Shape Estimation with Computed Tomography: Introduction

+In the hospital environment, perioperative care encompasses clinical support provided before (preoperative), during (intraoperative), and after (postoperative) surgery \citep{meara2015global}.
+A notable portion of patients remain confined to bed during these stages.
+Approximately 15\% of patients are bedridden preoperatively, and nearly 100\% spend the entire surgical procedure on the operating table (typically lasting 2-6 hours) \citep{safety2009guidelines}.
+Studies report that 30–40\% of patients remain in bed postoperatively for recovery periods ranging from a few days to several weeks, depending on the type of operation \citep{collins1999risk}.

+The inherent constraints of the perioperative environment, where patients are immobilized and often obscured by bedding or surgical drapes, introduce critical challenges regarding patient safety and surgical precision.
+First, prolonged immobility contributes to adverse outcomes such as pressure ulcers, affecting approximately 2.5 million patients annually in the United States \citep{berlowitz2011preventing}.
+Second, precise patient positioning is essential for surgical success; for example, during surgery, accurate alignment is required to overlay patient-specific medical images onto the body (`X-ray'-like visualization) to support surgical navigation and decision-making \citep{jung2024ribmr}.
+Third, postoperatively, identifying deviations from prescribed positions is necessary to promote optimal wound healing or respiratory mechanics \citep{casas2019patient,chen2018patient}.
+Addressing these, as well as other diverse clinical requirements, necessitates accurate three-dimensional (3D) patient pose and body shape estimation (PSE) capable of functioning in this constrained environment.

-Existing in-bed patient PSE methods \cite{yin2022multimodal,clever20183d,clever2022bodypressure,tandon2024bodymap,clever2020bodies} typically rely on end-to-end deep networks and derive a widely used 3D Skinned Multi-Person Linear model (SMPL) that decouples human shape and pose into low-dimensional parameter spaces \cite{SMPL:2015} (see Fig. 1).
-This model can represent the dynamic human body in 3D digital mesh by using 10-dimensional shape and 72-dimensional pose vectors.
-Clever et al. \cite{clever2020bodies} presented a deep learning model that infers an SMPL model based on PM and gender.
-Yin et al. \cite{yin2022multimodal} leveraged multimodal data (RGB-D, IR, and PM) to improve in-bed PSE, and Zheng et al. \cite{zheng2022self} introduced a self-supervised framework with 2D keypoint estimations based on RGB-D images.
-More recently, Tandon et al. \cite{tandon2024bodymap} proposed BodyMAP that jointly predicted the SMPL model and a 3D pressure map using depth and 2D pressure images.
-However, these PSE methods often struggle with various occlusions including medical drapes, missing data when body parts are not in contact with sensors, and complex in-bed patient poses, leading to less accurate SMPL estimation.
+The foundation for modern PSE solutions is the parametric Skinned Multi-Person Linear (SMPL) model \citep{SMPL:2015}.
+This model represents the human body as a 3D mesh by decoupling shape and pose into low-dimensional parameter spaces as shown in Fig~\ref{fig1}.
+Existing in-bed patient PSE methods typically rely on end-to-end deep learning networks that estimate these SMPL parameters from one or more input modalities to generate a 3D patient mesh model \citep{yin2022multimodal,clever20183d,clever2022bodypressure,tandon2024bodymap,clever2020bodies}. \citet{clever2020bodies} presented a deep learning model that infers SMPL parameters based on pressure maps (PM) and gender information. \citet{yin2022multimodal} incorporated multimodal data (RGB-D, IR, and PM) to improve in-bed PSE performance. \citet{zheng2022self} introduced a self-supervised deep learning network that uses 2D keypoint estimation from RGB-D images.
+More recently, \citet{tandon2024bodymap} proposed BodyMAP that jointly predicts a SMPL model and a 3D pressure map from depth and 2D pressure images.